 Enables the notification of the events to be sent as traps to the SNMP management stations for OSPFv3.
-The no form of this command disables the notification of the events to be sent as traps to the SNMP me no form of this command disables the notification of the events to be sent as traps to the SNIM management stations for OSPFv3.
+The no form of this command disables the notification of the events to be sent as traps to the SNMP management stations for OSPFv3.